 Just remember what I say about booking.

 Frugal cruising is always choosing an inside cabin...
 These are the cheapest because they do not have an outside view.
+We have discovered dozens of hideaways with great views that are free to everyone.

 When you book do not book a specific cabin, just the lowest price, this will give you the opportunity, not a guarantee, to be upgraded to the next cabin level for free.